 These findings might influence the advice doctors give to patients about improving brain function, McEwen says.
 “Probably the most important lesson is that you don’t have to go to extremes… the human equivalent of ‘mild exercise’ [in this study] would be walking,” he says.
 “In another study, walking for an hour a day, five days a week is all it took to enlarge the hippocampus and improve spatial memory.
 Almost any amount of physical activity is better than none.”

 A Branching Path

-This was something of a false lead, according to 2017 review paper; in fact, the KP influences a number of neurotransmitter systems, and appears to be involved in psychiatric disorders that include schizophrenia as well as depression.
+This was something of a false lead, according to 2017 review paper; in fact, the KP influences a number of neurotransmitter systems and appears to be involved in psychiatric disorders that include schizophrenia as well as depression.
 And its importance has deep evolutionary roots.
-“Scientists have looked at ‘lower’ organisms like fruit flies and C. elegans, and it turns out [a metabolite of kynurenine] affects cognition in the same direction as in our brains,” says Robert Schwarcz, professor of psychiatry at University of Maryland. an author of the review paper.
+“Scientists have looked at ‘lower’ organisms like fruit flies and C. elegans, and it turns out [a metabolite of kynurenine] affects cognition in the same direction as in our brains,” says Robert Schwarcz, professor of psychiatry at University of Maryland and author of the review paper.

 Kynurenine’s place in depression remains an area of particular interest, however.
 “There has been a steady increase in papers,” Schwarcz says.
 “At this point, a number of clinical departments of psychiatry worldwide are looking at it.”

 The exercise connection comes from the fact that kynurenine metabolism has two branches.
 One leads primarily to quinolinic acid and 3-hydroxykynurenine, and has been described as “neurotoxic” because these products can cross the blood-brain barrier and appear to push the balance of neurotransmitters toward excitotoxicity (a process in which excessive stimulation kills or damages nerve cells).
 The other branch, which generates kynurenic acid, is considered “neuroprotective” because it reduces production of these harmful molecules.